leta199/Guess-Again/README.md

 This is then replicated with a completely random score for the computer that we will compare player1 and player 2 to.

+**Game winning Criterion**

+We then define what the criteria for each player being awarded a score is.
+We use